microsoft/react-native-windows-samples/docs/ReactCreatePropertyValue-api-windows.md

 Kind: `delegate`

-This delegate is used to create a property value on-demand.
+This delegate is used to create a [`IReactPropertyBag`](IReactPropertyBag) property value on-demand.

 ## Invoke
 Object **`Invoke`**()